waseem2170/Post-it/README.md

 Demo link: https://post-it-7736d.web.app/
 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run

 ### `npm start`